NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/notebooks/trtis/README.md

 ## Obtain models to be loaded in TRTIS.

-We prepared Tacotron 2 and WaveGlow models that are ready to be loaded in TRTIS.
-If you want to create your own models, please follow the instructions on how to train and export the models below.
+We prepared Tacotron 2 and WaveGlow models that are ready to be loaded in TRTIS, so you don't need to train and export the models.
+Please follow the instructions below to learn how to train, export or simply donwload thr pretrained models.

 ## Obtain Tacotron 2 and WaveGlow checkpoints.